A Beginner's Guide to Personal Loans

 A personal loan doesn’t have any stipulations on the way you use it.
 It is simply a sum of cash that you can use in whatever way you like.
 Here are some of the typical uses for personal loans:

-The unexpected does happen, and while it’s wise to save an emergency fund, sometimes even that isn’t enough to cover an unfortunate circumstance, such as being displaced by a storm or accident, or a suddenly needing to take care of a family member.
+- Unexpected Emergencies – The unexpected does happen, and while it’s wise to save an emergency fund, sometimes even that isn’t enough to cover an unfortunate circumstance like being displaced by a storm or accident, or a family member that you need to suddenly house or take care of.

-Most insurance plans only cover major medical expenses up to a certain point.
-Expenses such as deductibles, co-insurance, and even at-home recovery costs or extended time off work might need to be covered upfront and out of pocket.
+- Medical Expenses – Most insurance plans only cover major medical expenses up to a certain point.
+Expenses like deductibles, co-insurance, and even at-home recovery costs or extended time off work might need to be covered upfront and out of pocket.
 Personal loans can be a great resource to cover these expenses.

 Understanding Personal Loan Terms

-Alongside interest rates, some personal loans include additional fees.
-The APR, or annual percentage rate, is the yearly amount you’ll pay in addition to the borrowed amount including the interest rate and any fees.
+- APR (Annual Percentage Rate) – Alongside interest rates, some personal loans include additional fees.
+The APR is the yearly amount you’ll pay in addition to the borrowed amount including the interest rate and any fees.

-The repayment terms are what dictate how long you will have to pay back your loan, plus interest and fees, as well as the minimum amount you’ll pay each month.
+- Repayment Terms – The repayment terms dictate how long you will have to pay back your loan, plus interest and fees, as well as the minimum amount you’ll pay each month.
 For example, the repayment terms for the loan in the first example might be 36 months, which means you’d be required to pay a minimum of approximately $150 every month.

-These terms indicate the minimum or maximum amount you are allowed to borrow.
-These terms might be based on the type of personal loan you’re taking out, as well as your credit history and other factors.
+- Borrowing Minimum and Maximum – These terms indicate the minimum or maximum amount you are allowed to borrow.
+These terms might be based on the type of personal loan you’re taking out as well as your credit history and other factors.

-You might want to pay your loan back before the end of your repayment terms, but doing so could mean paying extra.
+- Prepayment Penalties – You might want to pay your loan back before the end of your repayment terms but doing so could mean paying extra.
 Not every loan has prepayment penalties, so be sure to know all the terms of a loan before applying.

-Some lenders include additional fees, such as origination and service fees.
-These additional costs can add up quickly, so be sure to look over all of the fees attached to your loan before you sign on the dotted line.
+- Additional Terms to Consider – Some lenders include additional fees like origination and service fees.
+These additional costs can add up quickly, so be sure to look over all the fees attached to your loan before you sign on the dotted line.

 How to Apply for a Personal Loan